fabien-marty/file-to-loki-log-forwarder/README.md

 This is a public docker image to forward log lines read from files to loki (based on  [Vector](https://vector.dev/)).

 The image integrates a special vector configuration (and some signal handling scripts) to be used in the context of ephemeral containers
-(like CloudRun Jobs) as it guarantees that all logs are flushed to loki before the container is killed.
+(like CloudRun Services/Jobs) as it guarantees that all logs are flushed to loki before the container is killed.

 Moreover, it provides a special management and health check endpoint to avoid the container to be killed prematurely or to control the shutdown sequence manually.